The Middle Pillar. The Middle Path. The Neutral and the Observer.

 As the world becomes more polarized and divided by the current situation, it is ever more important for us to see through the illusion, the game.
 We may not fully know what is going on or why.
 The pursuit to decipher and wrap our heads around it will drive most of us crazy.
 The level of stress and anxiety has skyrocketed this past year.

 Here’s the interesting thing – whichever side of an issue we sit on, we will find evidence of it.
-Who’s experts are the experts?
+Whose experts are the experts?
 Who is being censored?
 It matters and ultimately it does not matter.
 Neither is the middle pillar; both are pulling people one way or another.
+We are being distracted.